Ks89/angular-webpack-skeleton/README.md

 ```
 angular-webpack-skeleton/
- ├─assets/                        * Images, icons and so on
+ ├─assets/                        * Images, icons, manifest.json and so on
  ├─bootstrap/                     * bootstrap-loader configuration files
  │ ├─after.scss                   * this gets loaded after bootstrap/variables is loaded
  │ └─before.scss                  * this gets loaded before bootstrap/variables is loaded